On this page

 - For every repetitive task there should be a script automating it.

-- Make sure that you can “play” the game from any scene.
+- Make sure that you can "play" the game or interactive content from any scene.

-- Automate all the steps of build process, so that the game could be built with Cloud Build or locally with a press of a button.
+- Automate all the steps of build process, so that the application can be built with Cloud Build or locally with a press of a button.

 Profiling your project in the Editor only

-- Always profile the game on your target device; if you profile in the Editor only, you can miss actual performance bottlenecks.
+- Always profile the content on your target device; if you profile in the Editor only, you can miss actual performance bottlenecks.

 Not using both built-in and platform-specific profiling and debugging tools